MrA5ij/mehaal/DOCKER_SETUP.md

 ## Overview
 Complete Docker setup for MEHAAL TECH AI project with MySQL database and Node.js application in separate containers.

+**⚠️ IMPORTANT:** This Docker setup is **completely independent** of cPanel hosting.
+Docker and cPanel are two different deployment methods - you use ONE or the OTHER, not both together.

+- **Use Docker:** For production servers, VPS, cloud hosting, or local development
+- **Use cPanel:** For traditional shared hosting without Docker support

 ## Prerequisites
 - Docker Desktop installed (Windows/Mac) or Docker Engine (Linux)
 - Docker Compose v2.0+